Nassau County LLC Publication Costs & Fees: 2026 Guide

 1. Using Non-Designated Newspapers

-Mistake: Choosing newspapers that aren't on the County Clerk's designated list Consequence: Publication doesn't count; you'll have to publish again Solution: Always verify newspapers are designated before publishing
+Mistake: Choosing newspapers that aren't on the County Clerk's designated list Consequence: Publication doesn't count; you'll have to publish again Solution: Always verify newspapers are designated before publishing—call the clerk at (516) 571-2660

 2. Missing the 120-Day Deadline

-Mistake: Waiting too long to start the publication process Consequence: LLC suspension, loss of limited liability protection Solution: Start within 2-3 weeks of formation to ensure completion within 120 days
+Mistake: Waiting too long to start the publication process Consequence: LLC suspension, loss of limited liability protection Solution: Start within 2-3 weeks of formation to ensure completion within 120 days.
+See what happens if you miss the deadline.

 3. Using Only One Newspaper Type

-Mistake: Publishing in two daily newspapers or two weekly newspapers Consequence: Doesn't satisfy the "one daily, one weekly" requirement Solution: Verify one newspaper is daily and one is weekly
+Mistake: Publishing in two daily newspapers or two weekly newspapers Consequence: Doesn't satisfy Section 206's "one daily, one weekly" requirement Solution: Verify one newspaper is daily and one is weekly

 4. Filing Certificate Without Both Affidavits